chenkenbio/SpliceBERT/README.md

 - [nucleotide embedding analysis](./examples/02-embedding) (related to Figure 3)
 - [attention analysis](./examples/03-attention) (related to Figure 4)

-Users could download all the data from [zenodo]() to run the codes.
+Users could download all the data to run the codes from [zenodo]().
 The following python packages or command line tools are also required to reproduce the results:
 - Python packages:
 	- `transformers`